 5.c) Genetic foundation and the origin of language

-On the other hand, now is not the time to go any deeper into the aspect of written language, although the ideas and arguments would be similar.
+Now is not the time to go any deeper into the aspect of written language, although the ideas and arguments would be similar.

 Genetic derivation or accumulation

-Rate of increase due to evolutionary genetics
+The rate of the increase due to evolutionary genetics

 Variability of existing languages